-In its Motion, AT&T, citing several Orders in which the Commission has found that it lacks authority to issue injunctive relief, asserts that the Commission should dismiss the portion of STS' Petition that requests the Commission issue an order restraining or prohibiting AT&T from proceeding with its OSS.
-In its Motion, STS asserts that the Commission should invoke its statutory right to enjoin and seek an injunction in circuit court under Rule 25-22.030, F.A.C., and ss.
+In its Motion, AT&T, citing several Orders in which this Commission found it lacked authority to issue injunctive relief, asserts that we should dismiss the portion of STS' Petition that requests this Commission issue an order restraining or prohibiting AT&T from proceeding with its OSS.
+STS asserts that we should invoke our statutory right to enjoin and seek an injunction in circuit court under Rule 25-22.030, F.A.C., and ss.
 364.015 and 364.285(2), F.S.
-However, staff believes the parties' arguments fail to take into consideration the Commission's continuing oversight of AT&T's OSS systems.
-Oversight which neither party to this proceeding disputes and which plays an integral role in the Commission's exclusive authority to ensure that all providers of telecommunications service are treated fairly by preventing anticompetitive behavior.4
+However, we find that AT&T's and STS' arguments fail to take into consideration this Commission's continuing oversight of AT&T's OSS systems.
+Oversight which neither party to this proceeding disputes and which plays an integral role in this Commission's exclusive authority to ensure that all providers of telecommunications service are treated fairly by preventing anticompetitive behavior.2